mainedmr/Trawl_Survey_Portal/about.md

 ### Technicalities

-* At present, abundance indicies for lobster, Northern shrimp, and spiny dogfish is incomplete.
+* At present, abundance indicies for lobster, Northern shrimp, and spiny dogfish are incomplete.
 * Setting the theme of plots in Plot Controls is currently not working.

 #### Planned enhancements